Dianeod/docs-1/docs/ml/nlp/userguide/utils.md

 ### `nlp.rmv_custom`

-_Remove aspects of a string of text containing certain characters_
+_Remove aspects of a string of text containing certain characters or expressions_

 Syntax: `.nlp.rmv_custom[text;char]

 Where

 - `text` is a string of text
-- `char` is a list of characters determining what should be removed from the text
+- `char` is a list of characters or expressions to be removed from the text

 returns the string a text without anything that contains the defined characters